Skip to Content

 Docile and Non-aggressive

-• Rarely bite when threatened
+• Calm breeds rarely bite even when startled or threatened

 Moderate Size (up to 4.5 Feet)

-Eat Other Snakes in the Wild
+Eat Other Snakes in The Wild

 Rosy Boa